andrey-shavelev/Juice/README.md

 Either way, Juice will resolve a service if it is registered or will put/return _nil_ if it is not.

-There is one more situation to consider: when an optional service _is_ registered in the container, but it, in turn, has required dependencies missing or its initializer throws an errer.
+There is one more situation to consider: when an optional service _is_ registered in the container, but it has missing dependencies (required).
 This situation is treated as a erroneous, and Juice does not try to hide it and, instead, reports an error.
 For example:

 ```swift